 I'm interested in how people communicate and connect when they aren't face to face or even communicating in real time, perhaps through an asynchronous forum or community such as Slack or Yammer.
-Lori Niles-Hoffman, Chief Learning Officer at Fuse Universal, has experienced "the seismic shift from classroom to digital" in her career and this...
+Lori Niles-Hoffman, who is a Data Driven Learning Strategist, has experienced "the seismic shift from classroom to digital" in her career and...
 Continue Reading →

 I recently signed up for a live online webinar-based free course.
 It’s delivered over twelve sessions and boasted plenty of interaction.
 It states that you would walk away an expert after finishing.
 I’m not going to name and shame here, but I do want to walk you through the experience I had and some of...
 Continue Reading →